aws/aws-cdk/packages/@aws-cdk/aws-servicecatalog/README.md

 portfolio.setLaunchRole(product, launchRole);
 ```

-You can also set the launch role to use a role of a given name that exists in the local account.
-This can be useful when sharing a portfolio with multiple accounts, as
+You can also set the launch role using just the name of a role which is locally deployed in end user accounts.
-the launch role in the launch role constraint will be account-agnostic resulting in fewer resources needing to be created per shared account.
+This is useful for when  roles and users are separately managed outside of the CDK.
-A role with the given role name must exist in the account that created the launch constraint and the account of the user who launches a product with this launch constraint.
+The given role must exist in both the account that creates the launch role constraint,
+as well as in any end user accounts that wish to provision a product with the launch role.

 ```ts fixture=portfolio-product
 import * as iam from '@aws-cdk/aws-iam';